theirc/airbel/src/_projects/placement-algorithm.md

       institution and design thinking capabilities.
 ---

-Developed in partnership with Stanford University’s Immigration Policy Lab, the placement algorithm analyzes historical data, labor market conditions, demographics, refugee preferences and other factors to suggest an ideal location for resettled refugees.
-The data-driven process is complementary to the extensive work of case workers and to the years of resettlement experience of the International Rescue Committee.
+In partnership with Stanford University’s Immigration Policy Lab, Airbel is scaling an innovative matching technology to support refugees and asylum-seekers around the globe.
+The placement algorithm analyzes historical data, labor market conditions, demographics, refugee preferences and other factors to suggest an ideal location for resettled refugees.
+The data-driven process is complementary to the extensive work of caseworkers and to the years of resettlement experience of the International Rescue Committee.

 This algorithm is part of a larger enterprise aimed at creating a new global model for refugee resettlement, with the goal of ultimately increasing the number of refugees countries take in and the quality of resettlement programming.